Jeffsty/Jeffsty/README.md

 </div>

 ## About Me:
-I am a Graduate Test Engineer and MSc Computing student and MSc Computing stud from South Wales.
+I am a Graduate Test Engineer and MSc Computing student from South Wales.

 - 🔭 I’m currently working on CS50’s Introduction to Programming with Python
 - 🔭 I’m currently working on CS50’s Introduction to Programming with Python